-Otway & Orford proudly present 'The Football Match', created using Australian artist Roy de Maistre's rugby football painting in collaboration with its owner, the Janet Holmes à Court Collection in Perth, Western Australia.
-De Maistre (1894-1968) was a pioneer of modern Australian art and is recognised as the first Australian artist to use pure abstraction.
-Later works were in a figurative style and based on his interpretation of Cubism.
+Otway & Orford proudly present our unique rugby football inspired silk pocket square 'The Football Match', created using Australian artist Roy de Maistre's rugby painting in collaboration with its owner, the Janet Holmes à Court Collection in Perth, Western Australia.

-One of de Maistre’s early artistic experiments was with ‘colour-music’, linking the colours of the spectrum to notes on the musical scale.
+De Masitre was a pioneer of modern Australian art.
+One of his early artistic experiments was with ‘colour-music’, linking the colours of the spectrum to notes on the musical scale.
 In 1919 he held a joint exhibition with Roland Wakelin entitled ‘Colour in Art’ to advance his theory.
 The only existing example of the experiment is ‘Rhythmic composition in yellow green minor’, which visualises the sensation of slow unfolding music through colour movements and supports the fact that de Maistre was the first Australian artist to use pure abstraction in his work.

 In 1923 de Maistre travelled to a number of countries in Europe on an art scholarship, which included periods studying in London and in France.
 On his return to Sydney he staged, amongst other things, one-man shows and contributed to other exhibitions, all helping to make modern art fashionable in the late 1920s.
 Rather, he made it as fashionable as it could be in a country still favouring Impressionism.
 Criticism of his artistic efforts made him believe his style of work could not flourish in his homeland and so in 1930 he left Australia to make a living permanently in London.